schism-dev/schism/docs/getting-started/grid-generation.md

 Implicit model allows you to focus on physics instead of numerics.
 You are freer to resolve important features (e.g. jetties) without worrying about cost/instability.
 SCHISM is not picky about mesh quality (except for quads).
 While the physics generally suggests that coarser resolution be used in deeper depths, this is not always the best practice.
-E.g., you may want to resolve the channel to more accurately represent the salt intrusion process.
+E.g., you should resolve the channel to more accurately represent the salt intrusion process.

 !!!note "Barotropic simulation"
     Mesh quality requirement is relatively lax for barotropic simulations.
-Besides the considerations above, you mainly need to use appropriate resolution based on physics (e.g., generally coarser resolution in deeper depths and finer resolution for shallow depths).
+Besides the considerations above, you mainly need to use appropriate resolution based on physics (e.g., generally coarser resolution in deeper depths and finer resolution for shallow depths but make sure channels are resolved/unblocked).
  Most important task is to accurately capture the water volume for tide propagation.
 Remember: you are on implicit UG territory, and so you are free to resolve features as you wish!

 !!!note "Baroclinic simulation"
     The transport process is influenced by your choice of mesh, and so the meshgen for baroclinic simulations needs some attention.
 The mesh quality may need to be better in some critical areas (otherwise you may see noise).
 Quasi-uniform grid needs to be used in the eddying regime, not for stability but to avoid distortion of eddies (Zhang et al. 2016); gradual transition in resolution should be used as much as possible for eddying regime.
 Avoiding excessive resolution in high-flow area would speed up the transport TVD solver.
 Mesh generation process for baroclinic applications requires more effort and is often an iterative process, and so it’s important to establish a good work flow from the start.
+In a [later chapter](../mesh-generation/overview.md) we will cover some advanced topics on meshing eddying and transitional regimes.

 !!!notes "Conceptual maps in SMS"
-    While there are many methods for creating conceptual maps in SMS, we typically create representative isobaths (e.g., isobath at the highest gradient that represents slope) first and specify resolution along each arc based on Table [1](#table01).
+    While there are many methods for creating conceptual maps in SMS, we typically extract representative isobaths (e.g., isobath at the highest gradient that represents slope) first as shapefiles using e.g. GIS tools, and then import the shapefiles into SMS as feature arcs, and specify resolution along each arc based on Table [1](#table01).
 An exmample map is given below.
 The key is to faithfully capture the main features of DEMs.
 There are two main types of meshing options in SMS: paving (triangles) and patch (quads) that can be effetively utilized for our purpose.

     <figure markdown id='figure03'>
     ![SMS Map](../assets/sms-map.png){width=800}
     <figcaption>SMS map in a stretch of San Francisco Bay.</figcaption>
     </figure>

-## Channels
+## Channels, channels, channels
 Channels serve as the main conduit for fresh and ocean water flow, and thus are very important features for gravitational circulation.
 When meshing channels, try to use ‘patch’ method to generate quads as much as possible for better efficiency and precise control on cross-channel resolution